Code-Over-Time/varcade_games/docs/reading_material/coding/languages.md

 Perhaps AI and Machine Learning tickles your fancy.

-I might recommend a different learning path for each of the above.
+I might recommend a different learning path for each of the above, which is why `what programming language should I learn first` is a difficult question to answer.

-But regardless of all of that - there are some pieces of advice that I'd give to everyone, regardless of their goals and interests.
+Regardless of all of that, however, there are some pieces of advice that I'd give to anyone, regardless of their goals and interests.

 ## Fundamentals